 I rushed to the hospital.
 A few strangers to a widowed old man with hands shaky from booze and age kept the vigil.
 Mr. Claycomb’s own children didn’t come.
 The hospital staff needed me to make the decision, since Mr. Claycomb was brain dead.

 His chest barely heaved.
 His pulse slowed, his heart like the rasp of something clawing to get out of its cage.
 His forehead cool, with no sign of sweat.
 He seemed barely home in his scabbard.

 They’d transferred him to ICU, and someone had placed a walker and a menu plan beside his bed, just in case he miraculously revived.
 There’d be no miracle.

 The ICU head nurse on the floor, and the urgent care doc — a Navajo man I barely remembered from a barely remembered bash last New Year’s Eve at my girlfriend, Udenni’s — both looked at me, waiting for me to administer extreme unction.

 “I’ll certify,” I said, sounding like the MD everyone seemed to think I was.

-“You’ll need to sign this, Doctor,” a voice said from behind.
-The woman it belonged to had an electronic clipboard, along with a hard-copy on a hard clipboard.
+“You’ll need to sign this, Doctor,” a voice said to me from behind.
+The woman it belonged to had an electronic clipboard, along with a hard copy on a hard clipboard.